 © Justin Crann

-Curling pin collectors Dave and Halga Philips traveled from Red Deer, Alberta to watch the Curling Cup and get their hands on the pins exclusive to this event.
+Curling pin collectors Dave and Halga Phillips traveled from Red Deer, Alberta to watch the Curling Cup and get their hands on the pins exclusive to this event.

 The Canada Cup of Curling has brought many individuals to Moose Jaw — curlers and their fans, media, and apparently, pin enthusiasts.